ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded-systems/restrict-keyword-c99/what-is-restrict.md

         ret
 ```

-Another reduction in the number of instructions, down to 17, for a total reduction to 53% the original count.
-This time, only 5 loads and 4 stores.
-And as before, all the loads/stores are paired (because the `LDP`/`STP` instructions are used).
+There is another reduction in the number of instructions, this time down to 17 from the original 32.
+There are only 5 loads and 4 stores and, as before, all the loads/stores are paired (because the `LDP`/`STP` instructions are used).

-It is interesting to see that in such an example, adding just the `restrict` keyword reduced our code size to almost half.
-This will have an obvious impact in performance and efficiency.
+It is interesting to see that in such an example adding the `restrict` keyword reduced our code size to almost half.
+This will have an obvious impact in both performance and efficiency.

 ## What about SVE2?

 We have shown the obvious benefit of `restrict` in this function, on an armv8-a CPU, but we have new armv9-a CPUs out there with SVE2 as well as Neon/ASIMD.
 Could the compiler generate better code in that case using `restrict`?
-To save time, the output without `restrict` is almost the same, however with `restrict` used, this is the result (we used `clang-17 -O3 -march=armv9-a`):
+The output without `restrict` is almost the same, but with `restrict` used, this is the result (we used `clang-17 -O3 -march=armv9-a`):

 ```
 scaleVectors:                           // @scaleVectors